 Fortunately her case didn’t go as far as it could have.
 Jennifer’s parents wrote to the teacher, imploring her to respect Jennifer’s freedom of expression.
 They also contacted the school’s principal and superintendent.
 After a few stressful days of drawing, not knowing if her work would see the light of day, Jennifer was informed she would be allowed to display her art.

 The art festival will cap a special end to her senior year, she said.
 Jennifer’s last day of high school is Friday, May 17, she will be competing in the Right to Life of Michigan High School Oratory Contest on Saturday, May 18, and her artwork will be displayed for everyone to see on Sunday, May 19.

-She said she was very thankful for her parents' support, as well as support from others during her struggle.
-At Thornapple Valley Church in Hastings Jennifer was able to display and explain her work.
+She said she was very thankful for her parents’ support, as well as support from others during her struggle.
+Jennifer was able to display and explain her work at Thornapple Valley Church in Hastings.
 She said she hopes her experience inspires other people to be bold in sharing prolife stories, even in the face of controversy or consequences.

 “Go for it!
 Don’t let your fears get in the way,” Jennifer said.
 “It was a big mess and really ugly, but it was worth it in the end.”

-For information about prolife volunteering opportunies and to sign-up for them, click here.
+For information about prolife volunteering opportunities and to sign-up for them, click here.